RxLaboratory/Duik/src-docs/docs/guide/oco/index.md

 When creating the meta-rig, you can include an icon which should be a small PNG file.

 Set the approximative character height (from its lowest bone to the highest) so that information can be used when creating multiple characters in the same scene and automatically have them approximately at the right size.
-This height is in centimeters to be independant from the resolution.
+This height is in centimeters to be independent from the resolution.

 ### OCO Files